BleachBit Documentation

 To see a list of cleaners and their options, run:

-bleachbit --list
+bleachbit --list-cleaners

 Preview